innovationOUtside/nb_js_diagrammers/README.md

 `%load_ext nb_js_diagrammers`

-You can then generate diagrams using the approriate diagram syntax and magic:
+You can then generate diagrams using the appropriate diagram syntax and magic:

 ```text
 %%flowchart_magic -h 100